saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

 ![png](output_76_1.png)

-**Observation:**

-***Even after normalizing the scale in between value 0 and 1 we could not find any differences in pearson correlation coefficients between several parameters in the dataset***
+Even though the scale has been normalized in a scale of 0 and 1, no significant differences have been found in the pearson correlation coefficients between multple independent variables.
+Henceforth, it can be concluded that normalization did not play any significant role in data preprocessing.

 **Splittig the dataframe in training and test sample**